-All groups engaged in community food businesses need to raise funds in order to start.

-Don't be daunted by the fundraising challenge: there are innumerable examples of small community groups that, with the right plan in place, have gone out and raised significant sums of money, even in places where money is relatively scarce.
+All groups engaged in setting up a community business will be faced with raising funds in order to start.
+Don't be daunted by the fundraising challenge: there are innumerable examples of community groups that, with the right plan in place, have gone out and raised significant sums of money, even in places where money is relatively scarce.

-The first thing your group needs to do before it begins to fundraise is to draft a business plan that includes a clear breakdown of the proposed business's costs (see the Business Planning section).
+The first thing your group needs to do before it begins to fundraise is to draft a business plan that includes a clear breakdown of the proposed business's costs (see Plunkett's An Introduction to Preparing a Business Plan for a Rural Community Business).